Skip to contents

 Details

 Basemap colour scales can be changed/added using add_colourscale or by using ggplot2 commands (see examples).
-For continous scales, use r_type = "gradient".
+For continuous scales, use r_type = "gradient".
 For discrete scales, use r_type = "discrete".

 Note

-The use of the map services "osm_thunderforest" and "mapbox" require registration to obtain an API token/key which can be supplied to map_token.
-Register at https://www.thunderforest.com/ and/or https://www.mapbox.com/ to get a token.
+The use of some map services, e.g. "osm_stadia", "osm_thunderforest" or "mapbox", require registration to obtain an API token/key which can be supplied to map_token.
+See get_maptypes for details.

 Author